Iriciola/BMW/README.md

 ## BMW Project

-Inspired by Odin's Project, the "Landing Page Project", i decided to create a similar page like Odin's but it's about my favorite car model 'BMW'.
+Inspired by Odin's Project, decided to create a landing page about my favorite car model.
+At this project, used only HTML & CSS

 <!-- All images were taken from pexels.com -->